Content:

 Righteousness by Faith

-God, in his love for humanity, has given the following way out of this situation:
+God, in his love for humanity, has given the following way out of God's wrath:

 We become righteous before God through faith in Jesus Christ, if we